 When we think about learning, we tend to think about classrooms, textbooks and whiteboards littered with formulas.
 But technology has turned this on its head – in a good way.
 Students can now choose where they want to learn – be it at home, in school, or on the move – and when.

 That’s not the only flexibility either.
 Whether you’re looking to learn how to cook, pick up a new musical skill or even learn French, you now have a choice over how you learn.
-Perhaps you prefer in-person tutoring, or maybe you find it easier to use connected devices and online tools.
+Perhaps you prefer in-person tutoring, or maybe you find it easier to use connected devices and text to speech online tools.
 Either way, you can now choose to study and learn whatever suits you and your learning style best.
 For some, absorbing yourself into the culture is one way to pick up the language, while others will look for tutors to help support their learning efforts.

 This choice and self-decision making can cause even more efficiency and enjoyment with the task at hand, too.